vision-web3/e2e-testing/README.md

 # e2e-testing

-A collection of functionalities to test Pantos deployments end-to-end (E2E).
+A collection of functionalities to test Vision deployments end-to-end (E2E).

 ## Prerequisites